-First, Acharya et al (2022) find that incremental reserves are entirely funded by demandable deposits (presumably because capital requirements and liquidity ratios do not bind with accumulation of reserves).
+First, Acharya et al (2022) find that incremental reserves are more than funded by demandable deposits (with a decline in time deposits accounting for the difference, presumably because liquidity ratios and capital requirements do not bind with accumulation of reserves).
 So absent commercial bank capital-raising, even small amounts of credit risk relative to the size of the commercial bank's assets can have large consequences.
 Second, the un-modeled effects of central bank balance sheet expansion on activity, if sizeable, should expand corporate borrowing and increase the risk thereof (that is, it should increase I_0).
 Third, we have assumed the encumbrance on reserves from speculative activity to be risk-free.
 In practice, some of it will be risky (speculators will go bust).
-Our model in Section V of speculation determining the encumbrance share τ suggests that a prolonged period of easy money could cause the encumbrance rate to rise.
+Our model in Section IV (also see Appendix IV) of speculation determining the encumbrance share τ suggests that a prolonged period of easy money could cause the encumbrance rate to rise.
 The same factors causing greater speculation could also cause θ to rise.
-Thus, a steady infusion of reserves ex-ante could switch the system from alleviating future liquidity stress to exacerbating it.
+Thus, a steady infusion of reserves ex ante could switch the system from alleviating future liquidity stress to exacerbating it.
 A deeper analysis of the underpinnings of θ and τ , and their related dynamics, is therefore an important avenue for future research.